Problems Caused By Missing Teeth

 Do you have one or more missing teeth?
-It’s important to replace missing teeth as soon as possible to prevent future oral health problems.
+You should replace missing teeth as soon as possible to prevent future oral health problems.
 Here we will review common problems with missing teeth and how we can treat these problems with restorative dental care in our Owings Mills, MD office.
 We offer single dental implants and implant restorations for patients with permanently lost teeth.

 Missing Teeth Problems in Owings Mills, Maryland